-To configure a NAS Switch Status Configuration in the web interface:
+To display the NAS Switch Status Configuration in the web interface:

-- Click Security, Network, NAS, then Port.

-- 2. Checked "Auto-refresh".

-- 3. Click "Refresh" to refresh the port detailed statistics.
+- 1. Click Security, Network, NAS and then Port. - 2.
+Checked "Auto-refresh". - 3.
+Click "Refresh" to refresh the port detailed statistics.

 Figure 3-5.2.2.1: The Network Access Server Switch Status